 For more details on the rules see the Planning Portal.

-Should I Check my Project Falls Under Permitted Development Rights with My Local Authority?
+Should I Check my Project Falls Under Permitted Development Rights with My Council?

 Yes.
 Do double check with your local authority or get confirmation from a qualified surveyor that your proposed works are classed as Permitted Development before you begin.

 If your project falls outside the scope of permitted development, you will need to apply for planning permission.

 What is Prior Approval and How Does it Form Part of Permitted Development?